Your social media profiles give friends, acquaintances and creepy internet strangers an idea of who you are.

 The Monitor Backlinks tool allows you to view every backlink that points back to your site.

-With the free, 30-day trial, you can sign up and view your backlink profile immediately.
+With the free, no-risk trial, you can sign up and view your backlink profile immediately.

 I’d actually recommend that you go ahead and do that right now, before you continue reading this post.
 That way, I can walk you through the steps of viewing, analyzing and working with your backlink profile.